 Eligible students must re-apply at the end of each successfully completed term.
 Bursaries will be paid after the successful completion of the term once confirmed by the University with the Ministry.

-To be eligible for this scholarship program, you must:
+To be eligible for this bursary program, you must:

 be considered a Quebec resident